SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 ### CPU and Memory Requirements

-The following CPU and memory requirements are summarized here from the [Solace documentation](//docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/Scaling-Tier-Resources.htm#Cloud) for the possible `pubsubplus` chart `solace.size` parameter values:
+The following CPU and memory requirements (for each pod) are summarized here from the [Solace documentation](//docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/Scaling-Tier-Resources.htm#Cloud) for the possible `pubsubplus` chart `solace.size` parameter values:
 * `dev`: no guaranteed performance, minimum requirements: 1 CPU, 1 GB memory
 * `prod100`: up to 100 connections, minimum requirements: 2 CPU, 2 GB memory
 * `prod1k`: up to 1,000 connections, minimum requirements: 2 CPU, 4 GB memory